vrushank-agrawal/CSE201-VCREST-/README.md

     - Build by run `make -j7` on terminal

 Notes:
-- Try to run `src/testing_opencv` as a separate debug environment in CLion.
+- Try to run `test_opencv` as a separate debug environment in CLion.
 If there is no error and the image lena.jpg is displayed then OpenCV is successfully integrated, otherwise retry the entire process / try google
 - For MacOS, use Xcode g++ compiler because using other compiler leads to an error like `Undefined symbols for architecture arm64`.
 If you have this problem you probably want to change to Xcode g++ compiler.